 We are delighted that three research papers have been accepted for presentation at CHI 2019!
 ACM CHI is the highest profile competitive venue for publishing HCI research – there were just under 3000 paper submissions this year.

 The first is based on our collaboration with Imperial College London on antenatal mental health screening: K. Doherty, J. Marcano-Belisario, M. Cohn, N. Mastellos, C. Morrison, J. Car, and G. Doherty.
 2019.
-Engagement with Mental Health Screening on Mobile Devices: Results from … Read more
+Engagement with Mental Health Screening on Mobile Devices: Results from an Antenatal Feasibility Study.… Read more

 Much of our work concerns the topic of user engagement, but there are many ways of defining and measuring the concept.
 We have just published a systematic review of the different conceptions of engagement in the HCI literature: